 Within the app, game players can purchase “lures” which increase the presence of ever-elusive Pokémon critters in a designated PokeStop.
 Hospitality brands should take advantage of this easy customer acquisition tool and drop lures regularly to increase foot traffic.

 Moreover, consider setting up special on-the-ground promotions during this time to (literally) lure potential customers to become actual customers.
-Herein lies the perfect case of augmented reality becoming actual reality.
+Herein lies the perfect case of augmented reality becoming an actual reality.

 Reward social behavior.